 100% Whole Wheat Pizza Dough

-- To freeze for up to 1 month: After Step 3, simply wrap the dough tightly in plastic wrap, then freeze.
+- To Freeze.
+After Step 3, simply wrap the dough tightly in plastic wrap, then freeze.
 When ready to use, thaw and let rise at room temperature for several hours or place in the refrigerator and thaw overnight.

 100% Whole Wheat Pizza Dough